Masmiseim36/nxpSDK/middleware/tfm/tf-m/docs/integration_guide/tfm_fpu_support.rst

   are: auto, fpv5-d16, fpv5-sp-d16, etc. For armclang, example value are: none, softvfp, fpv5-d16, fpv5-sp-d16, etc.

-  Default value of ``CONFIG_TFM_FP_ARCH`` for GNUARM compiler is fpv5-sp-d16.

-  This parameter shall be specified by platform.
+  This parameter shall be specified by platform in preload.cmake.
 Please check compiler reference manual and processor hardware manual for more details to set correct FPU configuration for platform.

 * ``CONFIG_TFM_FP_ARCH_ASM`` specifies the target FPU architecture name shared by Arm Compiler armasm and armlink.
 It is only used in the ``--fpu=`` argument